PrimeCodeLabs/OptimaImg/README.md

 - Cross-platform support and optimization.
 - Convert images to grayscale.
 - Resize images to specified dimensions.
-- Rotate images by a specific rotation angle in degrees
+- Rotate images by a specific rotation angle in degrees.
+- Apply Gaussian blur to images.
+- Sharpen images to enhance edges.
+- Detect edges within images using the Sobel operator.
+- Apply a sepia tone filter to images for a vintage effect.

 ## Installation